Put-in-Bay School News December 2017

 The Put-in-Bay High School Environmental Club would like to send out a big “Thank You!” to the students and community members that helped make the 4th annual pie bake-off fundraiser a lip-smacking success.
 Not a crumb was left at the end of the competition, and only a few votes separated the prize winners: Cody Kowalski, Karen Burris, Tatey Kowalski, and Lisa Brohl.
 Prizes were donated by Yard Works, The Crews Nest, the Sand Bar, and The Perry Group.

-In school news on the sports front, our basketball teams have their home opener on Saturday, December 2nd against Mansfield Temple Christian.
-Coach Schuffenecker returns a number of talented players from last year, including seniors Justin Wilhelm and Erin Urge.
+In school news on the sports front, our basketball teams have their home opener on Saturday, December 2nd, against Mansfield Temple Christian.
+Coach Schuffenecker returns several talented players from last year, including seniors Justin Wilhelm and Erin Urge.
 Go Panthers!
-The Put-in-Bay Recreation Committee is hosting “Breakfast with Santa” on Sunday, December 10 at 11:30 a.m. at the Town Hall.
+The Put-in-Bay Recreation Committee hosts “Breakfast with Santa” on Sunday, December 10, at 11:30 a.m. at the Town Hall.

-Our annual holiday concert is scheduled for Tuesday, December 19th at 7 p.m.
-We are looking for parent volunteers to help with opening and maintaining the ice rink.
-From snow removal to watering, drying out and coiling hoses to ice repair… this is not a one-person job.
-Please contact Steve Poe at the school if you are willing and able to help with the ice rink.
+Our annual holiday concert is scheduled for Tuesday, December 19th, at 7 p.m.
+We are seeking parent volunteers to help open and maintain the ice rink.
+From snow removal to watering, drying out, and coiling hoses to ice repair… this is not a one-person job.
+Please contact Steve Poe at the school if you can help with the ice rink.
 We are also looking for parents to help monitor and supervise the ice rink when it is in use.

-The last day of school prior to winter break is a full day on Wednesday, December 20th.
+The last day of school before winter break is a full day on Wednesday, December 20th.
 We return on Wednesday, January 3rd.
-We would like to advise all parents to keep their telephones close by on mornings when there is “questionable” weather.
-This year we will again announce delays and closings via our “School Messenger” instant messaging system.
+We want to advise all parents to keep their telephones close by on mornings when there is “questionable” weather.
+We will again announce delays and closings this year via our “School Messenger” instant messaging system.